-- 27. The Iowa Department of Public Health administers the statutes that establish Iowa's certificate-of-need requirement.
-Iowa Code § 135.62.
-The Department also promulgates administrative rules and regulations implementing Iowa's certificate-of-need requirement.
-See Iowa Admin.
-Code §§ 641-202.1(135) et seq. and 641-203.1(135) et seq. - 28.
-Defendant Gerd W. Clabaugh is the Director of the Iowa Department of Public Health.
+- 26. Defendant Gerd W. Clabaugh is the Director of the Iowa Department of Public Health.
 Director Clabaugh oversees 20 state boards including the Iowa State Board of Health and the Health Facilities Council.
-His offices are located at Lucas State Office Building, 321 E. 12th Street, Des Moines, IA 50319.
-On information and belief, Defendant Clabaugh is domiciled in Polk County, Iowa. - 29.
+His offices are located at Lucas State Office Building, 321 E. 12th Street, Des Moines, IA 50319-0075.
+On information and belief, Defendant Clabaugh is domiciled in Polk County, Iowa. - 27.
 All rules adopted by the Department of Public Health are subject to approval by the State Board of Health.
-Iowa Code § 136.3(10). - 30.
+Iowa Code § 136.3(10). - 28.
 The State Board of Health is composed of 11 Iowans appointed by the Governor for terms of three years each.
 Iowa Code §§ 136.1-136.2.
-The Board of Health's purpose is to "provide a forum for the development of public health policy in the state of Iowa," and it has the following duties: (i) establish policies governing the performance of the Department of Public Health in the discharge of any duties imposed on it by law; (ii) assure that the Department of Public Health complies with the Iowa code and administrative rules; and (iii) "[a]dopt, promulgate, amend, and repeal rules and regulations consistent with law for the protection of the public health and prevention of substance abuse, and for the guidance of the department."
+The Board of Health's purpose is to "provide a forum for the development of public health policy in the state of Iowa."
 Iowa Code § 136.3.
-The Board's policy-setting duties include proposing rules and regulations implementing Iowa's certificate-of-need requirement. - 31.
-Defendant Clabaugh also serves as the Administrator of the State Board of Health.
+Among its many statutory duties, the Board of Health is authorized to "[a]dopt, promulgate, amend, and repeal rules and regulations consistent with law for the protection of the public health and prevention of substance abuse, and for the guidance of the department."
+Iowa Code § 136.3(10).
+The Board's policy-setting duties include proposing rules and regulations implementing Iowa's certificate-of-need requirement. - 29.
+Defendant Clabaugh also serves as the Department of Health Administrator of the State Board of Health. - 30.
+Defendant Michell Ricker is a member of the State Board of Health.
+Her term expires on June 30, 2017.
+On information and belief, she is domiciled in Ringgold County, Iowa. - 31.
+Defendant Karen Woltman is a member of the State Board of Health.
+Her term expires on June 30, 2017.
+On information and belief, she is domiciled in Johnson County,